vackosar/vackosar.github.io/_posts/2022-09-01-Multimodal-Image-Text-Classification.md

 ## Facebook's MMBT Model
 - [Supervised Multimodal Bitransformers for Classifying Images and Text](https://arxiv.org/pdf/1909.02950.pdf)
 - concatenate linear projections of Resnet output with BERT token embeddings into a sequence as Transformer input
+- MMBT has similar architecture to [CMA-CLIP](#cma-clip-architecture) except for the CLIP backbone and modality-wise attention useful in multitasking

 ![MMBT model architecture](/images/mmbt-architecture.png)